ravindu108/SpamDetector/README.md

 python -m http.server 8080
 ```

 + Make sure your FastAPI server is running as well.
++ Open your preferred web browser and go to http://localhost:8080.
+You should see your web interface there.